thynctank/Syncopate/readme.md

 `createIndex(tableName, colName, success, failure)`: `tableName` is the name of table on which to add an index, and `colName` is the column to index.

-`dopIndex(tableName, colName, success, failure)`: `tableName` is the name of table on which to add an index, and `colName` is the column to index.
+`dropIndex(tableName, colName, success, failure)`: `tableName` is the name of table on which to add an index, and `colName` is the column to index.

 Writing a Row to a Table
 ------------------------